 - Cursor.in — a tiny site with a collection of all MacOs cursors.

 To download an icon from The Noun Project, use the search bar.
 For example, I entered the keyword energy and pressed Enter.
 A list of icons will load.
-Choose the one you like.
-On the page that opens, you need to click the Get this icon. button.
-Next, select Basic Download, then Continue.
+Select the one you like.
+On the opened page, you need to click the Get this icon. button.
+Next, choose Basic Download, then Continue.
 Now click the SVG. button.
-The icon will download.
+The icon will be downloaded.

 To export the icon to an SVG file, it needs to be prepared in advance:

 - Create an empty frame and insert the object inside.
 There can be several.
-The sizes of frames for icons are usually multiples of 8 pixels.
+The dimensions of the frames for icons are usually multiples of 8 pixels.
 Suitable sizes include: 16x16, 24x24, 32x32, etc. If the icon does not fit, reduce its size.

-- Align the icon to the center of the frame.
+- Center the icon within the frame.
 Ensure that the vertical and horizontal margins are even.

 - Convert all strokes to paths.

 - Recolor all elements to black.
-The thing is that developers can recolor icons if needed.
+The thing is, developers may recolor the icons if necessary.

 - Select the frame with the icon.